jdx/mise/docs/cli/tasks/run.md

 **Aliases**: r

-[experimental] Run a tasks
+[experimental] Run task(s)

 This command will run a tasks, or multiple tasks in parallel.
 Tasks may have dependencies on other tasks or on source files.
 If source is configured on a tasks, it will only run if the source files have changed.

-Tasks can be defined in .mise.toml or as standalone scripts.
+Tasks can be defined in mise.toml or as standalone scripts.
-In .mise.toml, tasks take this form:
+In mise.toml, tasks take this form:

     [tasks.build]
     run = "npm run build"